Create and manage workflow diagrams

 11. Configure step settings as necessary.

-12. Repeat steps 9 through 11 to add more steps and add paths to the workflow diagram as necessary.
+12. Add more steps and add paths to the workflow diagram as necessary.

 13. Optionally, double-click a blank area of the workflow canvas next to a step or a path to add text labels to the workflow diagram.